exercism/haskell/docs/TESTS.md

 ## Running Tests

-Execute the following command to run the tests:
+Execute the following command in your exercise directory to run the tests:

 ```bash
 stack test